 How to Prepare for a Summer Road Trip

 Even if your car is relatively new, you still want to make sure you are up to date on oil changes, light bulb replacement, tire pressure, and more.
-The summer-ready road trip check might seem like an optional thing, but if something happens, you'll wish you had done an overview of car safety.
-Get in the habit of reviewing simple maintenance needs before heading out.
+The summer-ready road trip check might seem like optional maintenance, but guarantee you'll wish you had done an overview of car safety if you end up breaking down on your way.
+Get in the habit of reviewing simple maintenance needs before you get on the road.

 Road Trip Prep

-Prepping for any road trip takes a little time but can save you money and a major headache later by preventing problems from arising after you leave.
-Also, even if you aren't going on one big road trip, summer travel usually includes driving more often and with more cars on the road, so getting ahead of the summer travel season can be a great idea for safety and savings.
+Preparing your vehicle for a road trip takes time but can save you money and a major headache later by preventing problems from arising after you leave.
+Also, even if you aren't going on one big road trip, summer travel usually includes driving more often and with more cars on the road, so getting ahead of the summer travel season is advisable for safety and savings.

 The Attention Your Vehicle Needs

-It's important to be up to date on oil changes, so if you're due or past due, schedule one ASAP.
-Your mechanic should perform a check on your vehicle and let you know if anything needs to be addressed.
+It's important to be up to date on changing your oil, so if you're due or past due, schedule one ASAP.
+As a part of an oil change service, your mechanic should perform a check on all your fluids as well as other vehicle systems and let you know if anything needs to be addressed.

-If it's not time for an oil change, make sure that you review the following inspection points:
+If it's not time for an oil change, make sure you review the following inspection points:

-• Fluids: windshield wiper fluid, brake fluid, and radiator fluid.
+Fluids: Check and fill windshield wiper fluid, brake fluid, and radiator fluid.

-• Engine: how things are running and checking on any concerns.
+Engine: Check how things are running and address any concerns.

 Then, take a look at these a little more carefully, or with an auto repair specialist: